mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 If all you know is how to fire up and run Metasploit and other security tools on Kali Linux, then you're just a script kiddie.

-If you have an interest in understanding how things work underneath the hood, that goes a very long way.
-The point of these projects is to understand how systems work and fail --which is the core of Security.
+If you have an interest in understanding how things work underneath the hood, that goes a very long way.  *The point of these projects is to understand how systems work and fail --which is the core of Security.*

+Once you know the fundamentals and how systems work, you will have a much better sense of what's going on when you use security tools like Metasploit, wpscan, Burp Suite, THC Hydra, Nmap, and countless security tools.